 - 1 tbs flaked almonds

 - chopped chives

-Mix the mayonnaise, yogurt and curry powder together, if needed add a splash of boiling water to thin the sauce to the consistency of double cream.
+- Mix the mayonnaise, yogurt and curry powder together, If needed, add a splash of boiling water to thin the sauce to the consistency of double cream.

-- Stir in the chutney, apricots (if using) and chicken.
+- Stir in the chicken, chutney, and apricots (if using).
 Season to taste with salt and pepper.